Outdoor Garden Heaters

 If you are looking for a heavy-duty firewood holder for outdoors, you need one set on a sturdy metal frame, with enough space to rotate your seasoned wood with your green wood.
 Or you just know that every summer you get through a fire pit a night and bulk buying wood is your cheapest option.

-It’s been created to provide the maximum amount of breathability for wood, and the inclined roof will keep off a spattering of rain on the occasional bad weather days.
+It’s been created to provide the maximum amount of breathability for wood, it’s just missing an inclined roof to keep off the rain on the occasional bad weather days.
 However, if you live in a part of the country where you are likely to be more than just a passing storm, we would recommend you get a cover for any metal log storage.

 Pros